Sauce101/cards-redux/README.md

 ## 🧐 What's inside?

 A quick look at the pages you'll see in this React with Tailwind project.
-All playing cards are from an entire deck of pre shuffled cards from an API website.
+All playing cards are from an API website.
+The cards are shuffled and delt with each new game or hand.
 More card games to be added in the future.

 1.  **`/blackjack`**: Blackjack
     &emsp;<p>Play blackjack as both the dealer and player.
 Dealer must hit on 17 or less.
 Aces are automatically calculated for you.</p>